Worldwide Soaring Turnpoint Exchange

 Additional resources include:

-BGA LIST OF WAYPOINTS AND BGA CLUB SITESLast update: 12 February 2024 - Amendment 27 to the 1997 LIST (AL 27/97)
+BGA LIST OF WAYPOINTS AND BGA CLUB SITESLast update: 01 February 2025 Amendment 28 to the 1997 LIST (AL 28/97)

-- Pilots are advised to check any data used, in particular for proximity to other air activities or areas with airspace restrictions, BGA Club sites and other points with airspace considerations.
+The BGA has prepared this table in good faith but takes no responsibility for the accuracy or usage of this data, for instance in airborne navigation systems.- Pilots are advised to check any data used, in particular for proximity to other air activities or areas with airspace restrictions, BGA Club sites and other points with airspace considerations.

-Access to the latest BGA list
+Access to the latest BGA list.

 Live ADS-B display of aircraft in the vicinity